gomorpheus/morpheus-docs/release_notes/upgrade_table.rst

    </div>

 * Some Features and Fixes in the ``From`` version may not be included in the ``To`` version due to ``From`` version being released after the ``To`` version.

-.. note:: 4.x versions have been removed from this matrix.
-Upgrade 4.2.x applainces to 5.2.0 prior to upgrading to |morphver|

 |